 As you have previously completed some units of a Certificate IV for your current licence, you may be eligible for recognition of prior learning for some units and you should discuss this with your registered training provider.

-Under the reforms, any person who is nominated as a LIC must hold a Class 1 Agent licence in the relevant category of work.
+Under the reforms, any person who is nominated as an LIC must hold a Class 1 Agent licence in the relevant category of work.

-A Class 1 Agent can undertake all functions of on-site property management functions, except authorising the withdrawal of trust monies, unless they are an LIC.
+A Class 1 Agent can undertake all functions of an on-site residential property manager, except authorising the withdrawal of trust monies, unless they are an LIC.

 Currently, NSW laws require a different LIC to be in charge of each place of business.